D067659/tpmc_documentation/technical_documentation/service_provider.md

 ## Appendix 1 - Exemplary Fixtures of Function and API Specifications
-**Initial Remark:** Many more fixtures for *POST* requests of Functions and associated APIs along with exemplary function invocations can be found in the directory XXX.
-There you can find the fixtures of all "built-in" functions resp.
-APIs, i.e. functions that will be added initially to a new user account:
+**Initial Remark:** Many more fixtures for *POST* requests of Functions and associated APIs along with exemplary function invocations can be found [here](exemplary_function_fixtures).
+There you can find the fixtures of several "built-in" functions resp.
+APIs, i.e. functions and APIs that will be added initially to a new user account:
 * [stock_price](exemplary_function_fixtures/stock_price.txt)
 * [currency_converter](exemplary_function_fixtures/currency_converter.txt)
 * [retrieve_company_symbol](exemplary_function_fixtures/retrieve_company_symbol.txt)